Trevor Morgan (EastEnders): Storylines

-Trevor Morgan first arrived in Albert Square, Walford, along with his wife Little Mo Slater (Kacey Ainsworth) around December 2000 to celebrate Christmas with her family.
-It soon transpired that their marriage was previously troubled, due to Trevor's domestic abuse towards his wife, though she agreed to reconcile with him, following a period of separation between them.
-Trevor promises to cease his violence towards her, but soon resumes his abuse – often beating and mistreating her.
+Trevor Morgan first arrived in Albert Square, Walford, along with his wife Little Mo Slater (Kacey Ainsworth) in December 2000 to celebrate Christmas with her family, three months after they had moved there.
+They were getting back together at this time, as she had previously left him after he had beaten her.

+Trevor promises to cease his violence towards her, but it isn’t long before he is beating and humiliating her again.
 By September 2001, he and Little Mo are living in the B&B in Albert Square.
 He is regularly apologetic after attacking her but continues to isolate her from her family; with her sister Kat (Jessie Wallace) being particularly resentful over the situation.

 After months of talk about Trevor's treatment of Little Mo, he is finally seeing being violent towards her in October 2001 – after suspecting that there was friction within Little Mo's family and she refused to tell him what was happening.
 He then burnt her with an iron, and a few days later managed to intimidate her into admitting that Kat's younger sister Zoe (Michelle Ryan) was actually her daughter – as a result of Kat being sexually abused by their uncle Harry Slater (Michael Elphick) when she was a teenager.
 When Trevor discovers Little Mo plans to join Kat in helping their sister Lynne Hobbs (Elaine Lordan) celebrate her wedding in late 2001, even though she agreed not to do that on his behalf earlier on, he rapes her as a punishment.
 When she arrives late for Christmas dinner, he pushes her face into her plate and forces her to eat the remains from the carpet.
 Hours later, he beats Little Mo up after discovering her contraceptive pills, which she had secretly been taking in order to avoid becoming pregnant by him.

 Little Mo's family constantly implore her to leave her husband, despising his treatment of her.
-Trevor frequently rows with Kat and is attacked by her father Charlie (Derek Martin) when he learns that Trevor burned Little Mo's hand with an iron.
-When Little Mo finally leaves Trevor just after Christmas 2001, when she discovers he deleted a message from Zoe, he tries to win her back.
+Trevor frequently rows with Kat and is attacked by her father Charlie (Derek Martin) in front a packed pub when he learns that Trevor burned Little Mo's hand with an iron.
+When Little Mo finally leaves Trevor just after Christmas 2001, when she discovers he deleted a message from a runaway Zoe, he tries to win her back.
 She resists and he becomes violent, attempting to rape her again.
 Little Mo hits Trevor over the head with an iron in self-defence, knocking him unconscious.
 Little Mo believes she has killed him, but when she and her family return to dispose of Trevor's body, they find out he has gone.
 Trevor is revealed to have survived the attack and left the house where he soon lost consciousness and collapsed, and was admitted to a hospital.
 When he recovers, he reports Little Mo to the police and has her charged with attempted murder, although she is released on bail until the trial in April 2002.